 These sessions are a great opportunity to see first-hand where the plants that are grown in our nursery go.

-This year, we planted over 5,300 plants with the community!
+In 2024, we planted over 5,300 plants with the community!

 Now is the time to look after what we have planted, as planting is only a small part of the process.
 If you would like to help with caring for our plants, please contact us.
 We are always looking for help with maintenance and watering.
 And the more people, the lighter the work!